LifeBogger presents the Full Story of a Football Manager and Liverpool Managerial Legend who is best known by the

 Klopp spent most of his 15-year playing career at Mainz 05.
 He started as a striker for the club before converting to a right-back defender in 1995.
 He scored a total of 52 league goals for Mainz.

 Upon his retirement playing for Mainz 05, Klopp was appointed as the club’s manager on 27 February 2001 following the sacking of Eckhard Krautzun.
-He remained as manager for seven years, during which time he led the team to its first appearance in the Bundesliga, and qualification for the 2005–06 UEFA Cup.
+During that time, he got inspired by German Football professor – Ralf Rangnick.

 In 2008, Klopp joined Borussia Dortmund, leading them to back-to-back Bundesliga wins in 2011 and 2012, as well as the DFB-Pokal in 2012, the DFL-Supercup in 2013 and 2014, and their second appearance in a UEFA Champions League final in 2013.

 Klopp won the German Football Manager of the Year in 2011 and 2012 before leaving Dortmund in 2015, having also become their longest-serving manager.

 He became the manager of Liverpool in October 2015.
 He is only the second German ever to manage in the Premier League.
 The first was Felix Magath, who took charge of Fulham in 2014.

 To start with, Jurgen Klopp’s mum, Elisabeth Klopp, once said:

 “My son gets along with everyone.
 He played soccer on the fields outside in summer and in winter, set up a goal in the living room.”.

 This is how she describes her son’s success to everyone.
 Klopp and his Mum are very fond of each other.